Ura language (Vanuatu): Materials

-Ura also suffers from lack of resources.
-Though radios, TVs, computers, newspapers, and internet are not uncommon in Vanuatu (Daniel 2010), there are very limited materials available about Ura and in the Ura language.
+Ura also suffers from a lack of resources.
+Though radios, TVs, computers, newspapers, and the internet are not uncommon in Vanuatu (Daniel 2010), there are very limited materials available about Ura and in the Ura language.
 Of all the different types of media, there are only a few websites with minimal information and a small collection of written documentation.
-The websites include Wikipedia, Endangeredlanguages.com, Ethnologue, Wals, and OLAC.
-The small collection of written work dates from the 1800s - 1900s, and it is likely that these will be the last documentations of the language as the remaining fluent speakers die.
+The websites include Wikipedia, EndangeredLanguages.com, Ethnologue, Wals, and OLAC.
+The small collection of written work dates from the 1800s – 1900s, and it is likely that these will be the last documentation of the language as the remaining fluent speakers die.
 However, the quality of these resources are very detailed and contain a grammatical outline of the Ura language with about 500 lexicon items, a translation of the Lord's Prayer, detailed phonological and grammatical information, the complete lexical corpus, a collection of short stories in Ura, and some passages from the Bible (Lewis et al., 2013).
 William Mete, an Erromangan, recorded and wrote an extensive amount about the Ura language that was unfortunately lost.
-Luckily, he also tape recorded 200 words pronounced by 3 different speakers (Crowley, 1999); valuable information, especially coming from an Erromangan.
+Luckily, he also tape recorded 200 words pronounced by three different speakers (Crowley, 1999); valuable information, especially coming from an Erromangan.

 Intergenerational transfer

 Even if adequate resources were available to teach the Erromangans, there is little interest in learning phonological and grammatical analysis of Ura.
 Instead, there is greater interest in recording oral history.
-But even the short stories in Ura that contain valuable culture and history are not being transmitted to the younger generations, as evidenced by lack of young speakers (Ura, n.d.).
-Part of the reason for this may be related to the restricted and specific domains of use of Ura which include ceremonies, songs, prayers, proverbs, and certain domestic activities (Ura, n.d.).
+But even the short stories in Ura that contain valuable culture and history are not being transmitted to the younger generations, as evidenced by the lack of young speakers (Ura, n.d.).
+Part of the reason for this may be related to the restricted and specific domains of use of Ura, which include ceremonies, songs, prayers, proverbs, and certain domestic activities (Ura, n.d.).
 Because it is not being allowed to adapt to new situations, and because of the limited space for practicing the language, there is little practical use for learning a barely spoken form of communication.